 - Deformity- either bowleg or knock knees

-Prior to surgery you will usually have tried some conservative treatments such as simple analgesics, weight loss, anti-inflammatory medications, modification of your activities, canes or physical therapy.
+Prior to surgery you will usually have tried some conservative treatments such as simple analgesics, weight loss, injections, anti-inflammatory medications, modification of your activities, canes or physical therapy.

 - Smaller operation

 - Not as much bone removed

 - Able to be more active than after a total knee replacement

 The big advantage is that if for some reason it is not successful or fails many years down the track it can be revised to a total knee replacement without difficulty.

 Not quite as reliable as a total knee replacement in taking away all pain.
 Long term results not quite as good as total knee